SamuelHyman/SamuelHyman/README.md

   * Enterprise Java Developer with more than a decade of Java experience.
     * Primarily focused on cloud architecture and design.
     * Mastery of both JavaEE (JakartaEE) and Spring.
-    * Expert debugging skills, a keen eye, and a thirst for answers.
+    * Expert debugging skills, a keen eye, and a thirst for fixing bugs.

 * 👀 I’m interested in:
   * Java (Career, Hobby)